METALS-Copper slides to 3-week low as Chinese demand disappoints

 find traction above $8,346 a tonne, a four-month peak hit early this month.

-Volumes ticked higher as U.S. traders returned on Tuesday from the Presidents'
+Volumes were expected to pick up as U.S. traders returned on Tuesday from the

 Chinese traders reported low overall post-holiday interest in the metal,